aaumar/Math-Behind-AI/_posts/2022-1-25-convolutional-neural-network.md

 ### Stride

-In the previous convolution process, we move the filter through the input one step each time to calculate the output (which is the limit of $3\times3$ input shape).
-To see clearly the effect of stride, let us assume that our input is a $7\times7$ image.
-If we move the filter one step each time, it will leave us a$5\times5$ output.
-But, if we move the filter two steps each time, which is called $2$ stride size, it yields an output with a dimension of $3\times3$.
+In the previous convolution process, we move the filter through the input one step each time to calculate the output (which is the limit of $$3\times3$$ input shape).
+To see clearly the effect of stride, let us assume that our input is a $$7\times7$$ image.
+If we move the filter one step each time, it will leave us a$$5\times5$$ output.
+But, if we move the filter two steps each time, which is called $$2$$ stride size, it yields an output with a dimension of $$3\times3$$.
 The effect of using stride more than one will decrease the parameters more in a convolutional layer.

-To calculate the output size of a convolutional layer, let us assume given the image $N\times N$ dimension and the filter size of the $F\times F$, the output size $O$ is given as
+To calculate the output size of a convolutional layer, let us assume given the image $$N\times N$$ dimension and the filter size of the $$F\times F$$, the output size $$O$$ is given as

 $$
 O=1+\frac{N-F}{S}
 $$

-where $S$ is the stride size.
+where $$S$$ is the stride size.

 ###  Padding